lumean/xhtml-report-generator/README.md

 ======================

 This project was written to provide an easy way to create valid xhtml or html5 documents.
-The main usecases is the automatic creation of (test-)reports that are human readable and include a table of contents. xhtml_report_generator can be used very similar like a ruby Logger, but there are some caveats.
+The main use cases is the automatic creation of (test-)reports that are human readable and include a table of contents. xhtml_report_generator can be used very similar like a ruby Logger, but there are some caveats.
 It is not a Logger replacement, since the complete document is always kept in memory and only written to disk on demand.
 Hence in case of crashes the data might be lost if it wasn't written before.
+There is a "sync" option but it has a performance penalty if you need to generate a lot of content.

-All logic (js and css) is inlined which makes it very easy to send the report to someone else by mail and view it offline.
+All logic (js and css) is inlined which makes it very easy to send the report by mail and view it offline.
 Also pdf export is easy by just printing the report.
 By default there is a special css with media print making the layout suitable for printing.

 Ruby version
 -----
-This gem was mainly tested with ruby version 2.2.3.
+This gem was mainly tested with ruby versions >=2.2.
 Except of the test_encoding_issues unit tests, all other tests are also passing with 1.9.3.